SAJAD-net/passwdb/README.md

 hi there.

 # --> description :
-	This is a PASSWDB app for upkeeping passwords. ...
+	This is a 'passwdb' app for upkeep a passwords.

 #--> Used of following library :